Skip to Content

 Do I have to sieve the sauce?

-No not at all, feel free to leave it a little chunky if you like.
+No, not at all, feel free to leave it a little chunky if you like.

-Can I use onion rather than shallot?
+Can I use an onion rather than a shallot?

 You could, but you would only need a little, so there may be some waste.